 Retail stores offering a variety of birds and supplies, plus bird-only clinics and a sanctuary rescue.
 Also see: Pet Shops & Boutiques.

-Feline adoption, rescue, boarding and veterinary clinics, plus information on what to do with feral cats.
+Feline adoption, rescue, boarding and veterinary clinics, plus information on what to do if you find a feral cat.
 Also see your area of interest as services for cats are listed throughout Petsguide.

 Day and overnight care for dogs, cats and other pets, in your own home or at a facility.
 For care at a boarding facility, always inquire about qualifications, check references and ask for a tour.
 For in-home care, verify that sitters and dog walkers are bonded, insured and members of professional associations, such as Pet Sitters International and the National Association of Professional Pet Sitters; some may be animal-CPR and first-aid certified.
 Always check their qualifications and references.

 Cremation, burial, hospice and euthanasia services, plus pet loss and bereavement support groups and counseling.
 Also see: Emergency Resources, Pet Assistance and Mobile Vets listed under Veterinary Services.

 Information about what to do if you find a pet or lose your own, plus what to do if you can no longer keep your pet.

 Low-cost spay/neuter services, vaccinations and microchips as well as medical, financial and legal assistance or referrals.
 Also see: Calendar for additional low-cost clinics.

 In-home pet sitting and dog walking services.
 Home care, such as switching on and off lights and watering plants, is often included.
 Dog field trips to parks or beaches can be included with sitting services.
 Also see: "Boarding & Day Care."